 The San Siro Stadium (named after a Saint to whom was dedicated a little Church nearby) has been a gift from AC Milan president Piero Pirelli (whose presidency lasted from 1909 for 20 years) to “his” city of Milan.
 The new stadium was built in just thirteen and a half months, thanks to the work of 120 skilled builders.
-The stadium cost around 5 million Italian liras.
-The architects signing the design of the project were Stacchini (who designed also Milan Central Station) and Cugini.
+The stadium cost around 5 million Italian Lira.
+The architects signing the project were Stacchini (who designed also Milan Central Station) and Cugini.

-The “first” San Siro was a typical English stadium, with four tribunes that could host 35 thousand people.
-The inauguration (19 September 1926) saw a friendly Derby, and it couldn’t be otherwise: 6-3 Inter was the final score.
-The first championship match was played on October, 6th (AC Milan – Sampierdarenese 1-2), while the first international match was played on February, 20th 1927 (Italy – Czechoslovakia 2-2).
-Until 1945 San Siro was the home solely of AC Milan; Inter Milan used to play its home matches at Napoleonic Arena.
-The “Scala” of football has undergone many restorations, to become today’s majestic monument.
+The “first” San Siro was a typical English-style stadium, with four stands that could host 35 thousand people.
+The inauguration (19 September 1926) saw a friendly Derby.
+The first championship match was played on October, 6th (AC Milan vs Sampierdarenese 1-2), while the first international match was played on February, 20th 1927 (Italy vs Czechoslovakia 2-2).
+San Siro was the home only of AC Milan until season 1947/48; FC Inter used to play its home matches at Napoleonic Arena.
+“La Scala” of football has undergone many restorations, to become today’s majestic monument.